BushraOnika/Software-Automation-Testing-project-CSE434-/README.md

 # CSE434
 Software testing and quality assurance (NBM)
-In this we understand the test techniques
+In this course we understand the test techniques ad test cases write.

 Learned how to use selenium for automated testing

 Did a project on labelHub using selenium for automated testing alone :"")

 Had uploaded the test report also might check